image of a field and gate for counsellor in colchester website

 • In-person - payments are to be made in full in advance of a session via bank transfer, or you can pay via SumUp or cash on the day

 • Appointments are typically arranged on a weekly basis at the same time and on the same day each week.
 Therapy is initially conducted weekly to maximise momentum in the work.
-However, once we have seen one another for a sufficient period of time and met some of your goals, we may decide to meet bi-weekly.
+However, once we have seen one another for a sufficient period of time and met some of your goals, we may decide to meet fortnightly.
+It is understood that sometimes short breaks will be necessary.

 I offer some evening slots.
 At present, I do not work on Mondays or weekends.